 Just like for baby chicks, you'll need to set up a brooder for your turkey poults.
 A turkey poult brooder is just the same as one for baby chickens—a place to keep them warm, dry, and contained—so you can use these resources to design your brooder.
 Use pine shavings—never cedar—for the bottom of the brooder.
 (Once poults are three weeks old, some farmers like to use clean sand.
 It can be cleaned just like cat litter and keeps the brooder dry.)
 In addition to creating the structure, you will need to regulate the temperature and set up food and water.

-You should have everything set up and ready to go before you bring home the turkey poults, including having the brooder warmed to 95 to 98 degrees.
-The poults will huddle under the lamp if they're too cold, or stay at the edges of the heat source if they're too hot.
+You should have everything set up and ready to go before you bring home the turkey poults, including having the brooder warmed to 95 to 98 degrees Fahrenheit.
+The poults will huddle under the lamp if they're too cold or stay at the edges of the heat source if they're too hot.
 So while a thermometer can be a helpful tool, especially before the poults arrive, use their behavior as your guide once they are home.
-Raise the heat lamp a few inches each week (and roughly five degrees lower) until the temperature in the brooder is the same as the outdoors, or the poults are six weeks old, whichever comes first.
+Raise the heat lamp a few inches each week (and roughly 5 degrees Fahrenheit lower) until the temperature in the brooder is the same as the outdoors, or the poults are six weeks old, whichever comes first.

 You also need to have feeders and waterers filled and placed properly.
 You don't want them right under the lamp, but you also don't want them too far from the center.
 Place them so that the poults can get to them easily without getting either chilled or overheated.
 Hanging feeders can prevent poults from standing—and pooping—in the feed or knocking it over.